Updated on August 18th, 2021 by Bob Ciura

 Long-Term Dividend Growth Stock #9: Costco Wholesale (COST)

-Costco’s current dividend yield is just 1.3%, well below the 2% average yield in the S&P 500 Index.
+Costco’s current dividend yield is just 0.7%, well below the ~1.3% average yield in the S&P 500 Index.
 However, Costco is a much more appealing dividend growth stock than the current yield indicates.
-It delivered an 11% dividend raise earlier this year.
-Since it initiated a dividend in 2004, it has increased the dividend by 13% annually.
-And, Costco pays a special dividend on occasion, including a $7.00 per share special dividend for 2017.
+It delivered a 13% dividend raise earlier this year.
+Since it initiated a dividend in 2004, it has increased the dividend by over 10% annually.

 You may have heard about the death of retail, but Costco has proved otherwise.
 It has continued to grow, even in a very competitive retail environment.

 Membership growth drives higher membership fees, which is a significant portion of Costco’s revenue base.
 For example, membership fees rose by 4% last quarter.
 Renewal rates continue to be strong, with 90.2% renewal last quarter in the U.S. and Canada.

-Long-Term Dividend Growth Stock #8: Visa (V)
+Long-Term Dividend Growth Stock #7: Visa Inc. (V)